SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

 > almost certainly apocryphally so, as nobody cites a particular source, and some give
 > other authors dating improbably back to 4000BCE. <sup id="fn2a">[[2]](#fn2)</sup>
 >
-> Still&hellip; style points for the snark?
+> Still&hellip; style points for quality snark?

 While it's doubtful Cicero ever said that, being the curmudgeon that he was, he probably would have said it if he'd thought about it.
 So I promise to stop being a curmudgeon